Narrative Management for Peace Through Dialogue

 An orientation that helps especially educated young people to better assess their own situation and, aware of their own abilities, to develop appropriate strategies to improve it.
 Specific support measures for girls and women will include involvement in narrative management networks.
 This will be done through various programs such as mentoring, coaching, training, and start-up camps.

-Initial activities in Ghana, Gambia, and Senegal, funded and administratively supported by Hanns Seidel Foundation, laid the foundation for the implementation of the Narrative Management Project in the West Africa and Sahel region in July, September and October 2021.
+Initial activities in Ghana, Gambia, and Senegal, funded and administratively supported by Hanns Seidel Foundation, laid the foundation for the implementation of the NAMA4PD Project in the West Africa and Sahel region in July, September and October 2021.

 Central elements were a workshop with stakeholders from the police, military, media, economy, religion, youth, culture, environment, international non-governmental organizations, science, politics and administration in The Gambia and Ghana.
 A film documentary on the measure provides a good introduction to the topic #documentary_2021and concept.